-Do you want to know the life expectancy of a parrot?
-Maybe you would like to adopt one of these magnificent creatures and would like to know how long you are committing to it?
+Parrot lifespan Do you want to know how long parrots live Maybe you would like to adopt one of these magnificent creatures and would like to know how long you are committing to it.

 Perfect, because our experts have classified all the parrot species for you!